valmnt/homedia/README.md

 This project is a fork of the original repository created by Umair Khalid, available at: [Original Repository](https://github.com/UmairKhalid786/ComposeTv).

+*Please note that the application is currently in alpha and still under development.*

 ## Top features
 ### Home